SDSURocketProject/Test-Stand-DAQ/CONTRIBUTING.md

 - Fork
 	- A fork is a clone of the main repository to your personal git hub account.
-	- Working in a fork rather than a branch prevents unneccesary clutter in the base repo.
+	- Working in a fork rather than a branch prevents unnecessary clutter in the base repo.
 	- Forks are NOT for contributions or fixing issues, but to introduce major changes and more personal projects and experiments.

 - .gitignore